Dr. Stephen Truhon

 Phone: (931)221-1452 Fort Campbell

-I joined the faculty at Austin Peay State University in 2005 with primary responsibility for teaching psychology at Fort Campbell.
-Among the courses I teach there are General Psychology, Developmental Psychology, Adolescent Psychology, and Psychology Applied to Work.
-I also teach courses on the main campus such Research Methods and Statistics and Measurement in I/O Psychology.
+I joined the faculty at Austin Peay State University in 2005 with responsibility for teaching psychology at Fort Campbell and the Clarksville campus.
+I regularly teach Developmental Psychology, Military Psychology, Introduction to Occupational Health Psychology, as well as Research Methods and Statistics and Measurement in I/O Psychology at the graduate level.

-A s a result of this program, I did research on such areas as job analysis and personnel selection.
+As a result of this program, I researched such areas as job analysis and personnel selection.
 I spent four summers at Armstrong Laboratory.
-After the program there ended, I found a similar program at the Defense Equal Opportunity Management Institute (DEOMI).
+After the program ended, I found a similar program at the Defense Equal Opportunity Management Institute (DEOMI).
 I spent nine summers there, performing research on test construction, equal opportunity, and toxic leadership.
 I also spent one summer at Naval Personnel Research Studies and Technology researching operational stress.